MicrosoftDocs/Hololens/hololens/hololens-release-notes.md

 ### Offline Diagnostics notifications

 This an update for an existing feature called [Offline Diagnostics](hololens-diagnostic-logs.md#offline-diagnostics).
 Previously, there was no clear indicator to users that they had triggered diagnostic collection or it had completed.
-Now added in Windows Insider builds, there are two forms of audiovisual feedback for Offline Diagnostics.
+Now added in [Windows Holographic, version 21H2](hololens-release-notes.md#windows-holographic-version-21h2), there are two forms of audiovisual feedback for Offline Diagnostics.
 The first being toasts notifications displayed for both when collection starts and completes.
 These will be displayed when the user is logged in and has visuals.

 ![Toast for collecting logs.](./images/logcollection1.jpg)